 The earthquakes destroyed a region the size of Germany.
 Nearly 60,000 people died, including 500,000 Syrians, and millions were left homeless.
 The conflict has forced many people displaced in Syria from their homes in the past decade (in some cases, more than once).

-Thousands of people live in group shelters four months later with little chance of returning to their wrecked homes.
-Many more people have taken the chance of returning to homes with damaged ceilings and walls.
+Thousands of people have been living in group shelters for four months with little hope of returning to their destroyed homes.
+Many others have decided to return to homes with damaged ceilings and walls.

-On April 2, 2022, a long-awaited ceasefire in Yemen was declared following seven years of horrific fighting.
-The conflict's sides agreed to a two-month cease-fire, which was later increased to six months.
+On April 2, 2022, a long-awaited ceasefire in Yemen was declared after seven years of horrific fighting.
+The conflict's sides agreed to a two-month ceasefire, which was extended to six months.

 The truce's provisions remained in effect even though it formally expired in October.
 Numerous captives were released, and fighting and accompanying civilian losses declined.
-The port of Hodeidah saw increased flow of commercial items and fuel.
-Yemen is currently going through its longest stretch of relative peace in this destructive war.
+The port of Hodeidah saw an increased flow of commercial items and fuel.
+Yemen is experiencing its longest stretch of relative peace in this destructive war.

-The de facto cease-fire is shaky, though, and there are still a lot of needs.
-Due to the fighting, Yemen's economy is fast deteriorating, and its public infrastructure is in chaos; less than half of the nation's health institutions are reportedly operational.
+The de facto cease-fire is shaky, though, and many needs remain.
+Due to the fighting, Yemen's economy is rapidly deteriorating, and its public infrastructure is in chaos; less than half of the nation's health institutions are reportedly operational.
 Currently, a startling three-quarters of Yemen's population requires humanitarian aid.

-The international community has a rare opportunity to take advantage of the momentum the truce has generated.
-The chance must not be lost.
+The international community has a rare opportunity to capitalize on the momentum generated by the truce.
+This opportunity must not be missed.

 The troubling restriction on female aid workers in Afghanistan